Experts: What do Trump’s tariffs mean for global climate action?

 Advisory Board Member; Former Commissioner, Federal Energy Regulatory Commission

 Cheryl A. LaFleur is an Advisory Board Member at the Center on Global Energy Policy.
 She is a nationally-recognized energy leader.
-Since 2019, she has served on the Board of Directors of the Independent System Operator of New England (ISO-NE), the independent, not-for-profit organization that plans and operates the power system and administers wholesale electricity markets for the New England region.
-She has been the Chairman of the ISO-NE board since 2021.
+She was previously a distinguished visiting fellow and adjunct research senior research scholar at the Center during 2020 through 2023.
+She also serves as chair of the Board of Directors of the Independent System Operator of New England (ISO-NE), the independent, not-for-profit organization that plans and operates the wholesale electricity markets and transmission grid for the New England region.
+She has been on the ISO-NE board since 2019.

-LaFleur has been a nonprofit board member and executive and is a frequent speaker on energy and leadership issues.
-She has been recognized with several awards for energy policy and leadership, including the Carnot Prize for leadership in energy policy, the Vanguard Award for leadership on energy market issues, a Bipartisan Congressional Award for leadership in addressing emerging hazards to the grid.
+LaFleur has been a member of several nonprofit board and currently serves on the Trustee Advisory Board of the Beth Israel Deaconess Medical Center in Boston.
+She has been recognized with several awards for energy policy and leadership, including the Carnot Prize for leadership in energy policy and the Vanguard Award for leadership on energy market issues.
 She began her career as an attorney at Ropes and Gray in Boston.
 She has a J.D. from Harvard Law School, and an A.B. from Princeton University.

 Get the latest news and research on energy & climate policy.